 - Blame Games

 Sin is progressive.
-What once satisfied us loses its power. -Priscilla Shirer
+What once satisfied us loses its power. –One in a Million: Journey to Your Promised Land by Priscilla Shirer

-In our study about One in a Million, Bible study author Priscilla Shirer writes “far too many Christians turn away from the narrow road of abundant living to temporarily enjoy the Enemy’s worldly variety.”
+In our Bible Cafe™ study, Priscilla Shirer writes “Far too many Christians turn away from the narrow road of abundant living to temporarily enjoy the Enemy’s worldly variety.”

-Her words made me think about “variety living” as an American Mom in a modern Babylon.
-My life is flowing with choices….television shows, artisan coffee drinks, travel options, fashion choices, music, books….
-I have variety.
+Her words made me think about “variety living” as an American Mom in modern Babylon.
+My life is flowing with choices….television shows, artisan coffee drinks, travel options, fashion choices, music, and books… I have variety.
 If desired, I could even change the color of my eyes with tinted contact lenses.
 And so, if abundant living is a narrow road….why is my road so wide?
 What did I ALLOW to get into my way…into my relationship and intimacy with Jesus?
-Who decided that wider roads are better for me than a narrow path. [probably satan]
+Who decided that wider roads are better for me than a narrow path? [probably satan]

 This week as we learned about manna in the wilderness.
-Maybe you fasted as a religious practice, a requirement or suggestion from your church.
-But, what would happen if you fasted like Jesus.
+Maybe you fasted as a religious practice, a requirement, or a suggestion from your church.
+But, what would happen if you fasted like Jesus?
 Instead of the liquid fast, the no sugar fast, the modified fast…what if you ate like Jesus.
 Suppose you only ate the foods Jesus would eat.
 Preparing your meal, you look at your food through the eyes of Christ.
 What would Jesus see on his plate?
 Use your imagination….figs, goat cheese, bread, wine.
-Or investigate through the scripture passages for specific foods.
-Prepare your meal…and eat like Jesus would eat.
+Or investigate through the Scripture passages for specific foods.
+Prepare your meal…and eat as Jesus would eat.